Pony-House/Client/info/dev/preparing-changelog.md

 - Room Profile avatar button fixed.
 - New optimization for loading avatars and attachments.
 - Broken images can be default avatar now.
+- New script to read images made especially to deal with Authenticated media MSC3916.
+(Matrix 1.11)